 The internal virtual server receives the HTTP request from the standard virtual server, and load balances the request to a pool of ICAP servers for modification.
 After the ICAP server modifies the request, the BIG-IP system sends the request to the appropriate web server for processing.
 When the web server sends the HTTP response back to the HTTP virtual server, the BIG-IP system sends the response to a second internal virtual server, which in turn load balances the response to the pool of ICAP servers for modification.
-After the ICAP servers for modification.
-After the ICAP server modifies the response to the pool of ICAP servers for modification.
 After the ICAP server modifies the response, the BIG-IP system sends the response back to the client system.